codeforpdx/dwellingly-app/contributing.md

 # Contributing

-This document provides some overall guidelines and suggestions for how to get started with contributing to the Dwellingly project.
-There are several features, enhancements, and fixes that we'd like to work on, so there are lots of opportunities to get started.
+This document provides some overall guidelines and suggestions for how to get started with the Dwellingly project.
+There are several features, enhancements, and fixes that we'd like to work on, so there are lots of opportunities for your contributions.

 ## Table of Contents
 - [First steps](#first-steps)